Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

 \paragraph*{Price elasticity of demand study}

-The price elasticity of demand quantifies the responsiveness of the quantity demanded to changes in its own price, and is a long-standing topic of interest in microeconomics.
-Because price and demand exhibit a reverse causal relationship, a substantial body of research has employed various strategies to address endogeneity and to estimate price elasticities of different commodities---for instance, agricultural products (\citet{roberts2013identifying}) and electricity (\citet{ito2023selection}). \citet{kowalski2016censored} and \citet{pryce2019alcohol} emphasized heterogeneous effects of price across the conditional distribution of quantity demanded, as well as censoring in the observed demand for some commodities.
-In view of endogeneity and censoring, an appropriate regression specification for distributional effects is
+The price elasticity of demand quantifies the responsiveness of the quantity demanded to changes in the price of commodity, and is a long-standing topic of interest in microeconomics.
+As price and demand exhibit simultaneity, a substantial body of research cope with the endogenous problem to estimate price elasticities for different commodities, for instance, agricultural products (\citet{roberts2013identifying}) and electricity (\citet{ito2023selection}).
+Further, \citet{kowalski2016censored} and \citet{pryce2019alcohol} emphasized that influences of price change ought to be heterogeneous across the conditional distribution of quantity demanded, and the observed demand is censored from below for certain commodities.
+In view of endogeneity and censoring, an appropriate quantile regression is